arceos23/CatTrax/README.md

 <img src="./demo/screenshots/Add_cat_screen-empty.jpg"  width="50%">

 The user has several fields to fill out a cat's details: name, breed, age, favorite foods, description, and an image of the cat.
-The user can select an image to upload from the phone’s camera role and apps associated with it such as a Google Drive.
+The user can select an image to upload from the phone’s camera roll and apps associated with it such as a Google Drive.

 ## Add cat screen - filled

 <img src="./demo/screenshots/Add_cat_screen-filled.jpg"  width="50%">

 The user can scroll through the form's input if it exceeds its container.
-This is shown in the screenshot where the scroll area is being pulled down and the scrollbar can be seen on the right of the container.
+This is shown in the screenshot where the scroll area is being pulled down, and the scrollbar can be seen on the right of the container.

 ## Home screen - cat added